tokio-rs/website-next/content/tokio/tutorial/select.md

         println!("Got {}", msg);
     }

+    println!("All channels have been closed.");
 }
 ```

 This example selects over the three channel receivers.
 When a message is
 received on any channel, it is written to STDOUT.
 When a channel is closed,
 `recv()` returns with `None`.
 By using pattern matching, the `select!`
-expression continues waiting on the remaining channels.
+macro continues waiting on the remaining channels.
 When all channels are
 closed, the `else` branch is evaluated and the loop is terminated.

 When receiving on channels, the fairness feature described earlier is important.